-Twyg is a South African lifestyle brand for modern, eco-conscious and forward-thinking people.
-Here we’ll inspire you with stories about conscious fashion, food and places that don’t harm the planet and people.
+Twyg is a South African brand encouraging a modern, eco-conscious and forward-thinking lifestyle.
+We inspire with stories about fashion, food and places that don’t harm the planet and people.
 We can no longer ignore climate change, nor can we pretend that we are not to blame.
 Twyg wants to play a part in the solution by telling stories about how to lighten our tread.

 Founder and editor: Jackie May